Kristina01111000/Drws_site/README.md

 https://web.dev/measure/:

 TO do in future:
-	- Come up with a prompt for the chat page, not too long
+	- Come up with a prompt for the chat page for all lessons, not too long
 	- Make chats for other people that sound good, 2 to 3 people
+	- make quizzes for each lesson

 Notes: